Child Tax Credit 2021, AdvCTC Payments

 I have filed a 2020 return

 If you have already filed a 2020 return, you do not have to do anything to begin receiving these payments.
-You can expect a
+You may have received a

-letter in June, July 2021.
-The IRS will issue these based on your 2020 information, but they are estimated based on your 2021 return.
+CTC letter in June, July 2021 .
+The IRS issued these based on your 2020 information, but they are estimated based on your 2021 return.
 Because of this, if you expect your situation to change in 2021, you will have to update this via the IRS Child Tax Credit Update Portal (IRS CTC UP).
 Find details on the IRS tools below.
 Alternatively, you can make adjustments (e.g. add a dependent born during 2021, remove a dependent) when you prepare and eFile your 2021 tax return in 2022.

 I do not normally file a tax return